ralphtheninja/hackrf-one/README.md

 - `Receiver` A device that can only receive.
 Usually cheaper.
 - `Transceiver` A device that can both send and receive.
 - `Half duplex` Means that a device that can send and receive can either send or receive, but not at the same time.
 Usually cheaper.
 - `Full duplex` Means that a device that can send and receive can do so simultaneously.
+Usually more expensive.

+## Other Devices

+TODO fill up

+- `rad1o` (TODO)